advocations/skype/Skype/WebSDK/docs/PTAudioOutgoing.md

 ## Ending an Audio Call

-There are 2 ways to end an Audio call: either stop the Audio modality by calling `conversation.audioService.stop()` or leave the conversation entirely by calling `conversation.leave()`.
+There are 2 ways to end an audio call: either stop the audio modality by calling `conversation.audioService.stop()` or leave the conversation entirely by calling `conversation.leave()`.
 If a modality other than audio, such as chat, is active in the conversation, calling `conversation.leave()` will disconnect that as well and cause the `conversation.state()` to become `Disconnected`.
 If you want to hang up audio in a call but remain